tommie/dendrite/README.md

 $ git clone https://github.com/matrix-org/dendrite
 $ cd dendrite

-# generate self-signed certificate and an event signing key for federation
+# Generate self-signed certificate and an event signing key.
+# If you want to federate with other homeservers, you need a valid TLS certificate e.g from Let's Encrypt
 $ go build ./cmd/generate-keys
 $ ./generate-keys --private-key matrix_key.pem --tls-cert server.crt --tls-key server.key

 # Copy and modify the config file:
-# you'll need to set a server name and paths to the keys at the very least, along with setting
+# You'll need to set a server name and paths to the keys at the very least.
-# up the database filenames
 $ cp dendrite-config.yaml dendrite.yaml

 # build and run the server